BLABFridge/FridgeController/README.md

 It is assumed that all packets end in a delimiter

 ###Installation
-the install script should take care of putting things where they need to be.
+The install script should take care of putting things where they need to be.
 Testing should be done on blank systems (since I have trash everywhere from testing).

 ###Init.d Service
 After installation, the system can be started with `service fridgeController start`.
 Stopping the service is implemented but untested